svndes/Maya-Create-Controller/README.md

 <img width="375" height="636" alt="Screenshot 2026-05-02 133520" src="https://github.com/user-attachments/assets/2caf60ff-0522-4aa2-8118-d5045e5e791f" />

 Welcome to the Maya Custom Controller UI script!
-This tool simplifies your rigging workflow with an intuitive interface for creating and modifying control curves in Autodesk Maya 2022, 2023, 2024, 2025.
+This tool simplifies your rigging workflow with an intuitive interface for creating and modifying control curves in Autodesk Maya.

 ### Features<br/>
 Only Ctrl: Quickly create and parent controllers to your selected objects.<br/>